 If we are to benefit from this radical transformation, it is vital that we understand the new mechanics of how trust is built, managed, lost and repaired.

-Join us on 9th October as Rachel provides a detailed map of this unchartered landscape - and explores what's next for humanity, followed by a thought-provoking dialogue with fellow trust expert, Robert Phillips.
+On 9th October Crowd Forum, Rachel provided a detailed map of this unchartered landscape - and explored what's next for humanity, followed by a thought-provoking dialogue with fellow trust expert, Robert Phillips.

 If business is to benefit from the radical transformation represented by the distribution of trust, it is vital that they understand the mechanics of how trust is built, managed, lost and repaired.
 The dynamics of trust are built on reciprocity and fairness.
 How can business embrace reciprocity through contributing, celebrating, connecting and re-connecting with the communities they touch?
 How can social media illuminate, amplify and support business’ community profile and engagement initiatives?

 * Bottom-up department action to support communities through local projects in collaboration with community organisations, completing volunteer projects is important.